SDGforskning/sdg-strings/SDG02_query_action_WoS.md

         )
       )
       NEAR/15
-          ("sustainab*"
-          OR "resilient" OR "livelihood vulnerability index"
+          ("resilien*" OR "livelihood vulnerability index"
           OR (("disaster$" OR "risk$") NEAR/3 ("plan*" OR "strateg*" OR "reduc*" OR "relief" OR "manag*")) OR
             (
-              ("adapt*" OR "resilien*" OR "mitigat*" OR "cope" OR "coping" OR "preparedness" OR "early warning" OR "protect*" OR "avoid*" OR "vulnerab*" OR "policy" OR "policies"
+              ("adapt*" OR "resilien*" OR "mitigat*" OR "cope" OR "coping" OR "preparedness" OR "early warning" OR "protect*" OR "avoid*" OR "vulnerab*" OR "policy" OR "policies" OR "diversification"
               )
               NEAR/10
                   ("disaster$" OR "catastroph*"